rmclarklab/BSA/README.md

 -ocon Control_Offspring_1,Control_Offspring_2,Control_Offspring_3,Control_Offspring_4,Control_Offspring_5 \
 -o /Users/Say_My_Name/My_BSA/Outfiles
 ```
-This method can also be used if one of your parents is heterozygous.
-Specify `–pmaj` for the inbred parent.

 ## No genetic information on parental strains
 If you have no parental information, do not specify the parents, and the program will perform BSA based on the absolute allele frequency difference between the selected and the unselected offspring.
-Important: This method treats unpaired data as is does paired data, i.e., it will force the pairings depending on the order you provide.
+This also treats data as paired, and since it has to combine the pairs for each allele, it makes permutations not possible.

 ---